-Seeing as it takes at least six long years of hard graft to land a training contract, you might think that once you have landed that all-important two-year apprenticeship you can sit back and relax.
+Seeing as it takes at least six long years of hard graft to land a training contract, you might think that once you’ve landed one, you can sit back and relax.

-Unfortunately, that is not the case a career in law is a lifelong learning process so it is important to put the same amount of effort into your training contract as you did in securing one in the first place.
+Unfortunately, that’s not the case.
+A career in law is a lifelong learning process so it is important to put the same amount of effort into your training contract as you did in securing one in the first place.
 After all, a firm is under no obligation to keep you on after qualification, so why give it an excuse to show you the door?

-With this in mind and the economic slowdown creating additional pressure on lawyers to enhance their performance, here we reveal some of the biggest lawyer controversies so you can avoid making the same mistakes yourselves.
+With this in mind, here are some of the biggest lawyer controversies of the last few years so you can avoid making the same mistakes yourselves.

 Stay on the right side of the law

 One of the other lawyers involved in the theft, Marshall Ronald, had his firm closed down and is being investigated by the Solicitors Regulation Authority (SRA).
 Ronald appeared in court in September, alongside Jones and fellow HBJ partner David Boyce, who has also left the firm.
 It is understood that Ronald did not enter a plea, although Jones and Boyce have pleaded not guilty to attempting to extort money.
-It is alleged that the 30m painting would not be returned unless 2m was deposited in a client account at Marshalls and a further 2.25m into a Swiss bank account.
-Neither of the two Scottish lawyers is being investigated by the Scottish Law Society, but HBJ senior partner Malcolm McPherson said at the time that the body was very aware of the situation.
+It is alleged that the £30m painting would not be returned unless £2m was deposited in a client account at Marshalls and a further £2.25m into a Swiss bank account.

-As first revealed by The Lawyer (9 April 2007), 30 firms shared a pot of 800m for processing claims in relation to respiratory disease and vibration white finger.
-One lawyer to benefit was Jim Beresford, senior partner at Beresfords Solicitors, who last year emerged as the UKs richest lawyer, taking home 16.8m in just 12 months.
+As first revealed by The Lawyer (9 April 2007), 30 firms shared a pot of £800m for processing claims in relation to respiratory disease and vibration white finger.
+One lawyer to benefit was Jim Beresford, senior partner at Beresfords Solicitors, who at one point emerged as the UK’s richest lawyer, taking home £16.8m in just 12 months.

 So serious were the allegations that then Prime Minister Tony Blair was forced to launch an inquiry into the scandal.
 Following the revelations, the SRA launched more than 50 investigations and referred 17 law firms to the Solicitors Disciplinary Tribunal (SDT).
-At the time of going to press, Beresford was facing the SRA at the SDT.
+Beresford faced the SRA at the SDT and was struck off for misconduct.

-Last year the High Court ruled that firms that profited from handling miners compensation claims may have to pay back tens of millions of pounds to the Department of Trade and Industry.
+The High Court ruled that firms that profited from handling miners compensation claims would have to pay back tens of millions of pounds to the Department of Trade and Industry.

 Within minutes the message had appeared on the screens of other City law firms and was then forwarded across the world.
 It is estimated that over the next couple of days around 20 million people received the email and the story even made the front pages of several national newspapers.

-Dear Taffy Bastard, was the opening line of a letter from solicitor Edward Newfield of Faversham since struck off to one of his clients.
+Dear Taffy Bastard: the opening line of a letter from solicitor Edward Newfield of Faversham, since struck off, to one of his clients.

 Apparently, so obnoxious was the solicitor that he prompted magistrates to walk out in the middle of one of his cases.